HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/crane.md

 # Trivia

-- The Crane was designed by platonthek
+- The Crane was designed by platonthek.
-- The Crane is used to load and unload cargo off of the Ship
+- The Crane is used to load and unload cargo off of the Ship.

 # History

 - v0.11.0
-  - Added
+  - Added.